 Include images and videos that tell your brand story with rich content.

-Keeping the content that’s SEO optimized (Headers, Keywords, etc) helps search engines understand your brand better and improve SERPs ranks for a longer run.
+Keeping the content that’s SEO optimized (Headers, Keywords, etc) helps search engines understand your brand better and improve SERP ranks for the longer run.
 Avoid keyword stuffing.

 If you are integrating with tools on your website, consider tools that load their async code only